merchisdk/sdk/docs/_overview/getting_started.md

   are discussed first.
 However, if you do not like them, or one is not available for your preferred programming language, you can also talk directly to our REST API.

-  You'll succeed if you do this.
-  {: .success }

-  Here's some useful information.
-  {: .info }

-  Something may not happen if you try and do this.
-  {: .warning }

-  Something bad will happen if you do this.
-  {: .error }
 left_code_blocks:
   - code_block:
     title: